IGME-202-2231/project-2-Auden-Clifford/README.md

 #### Steering Behaviors

 - Behaviors
-   - separate from the player
+   - flee from the player
 - Obstacles - Sawblade
-- Seperation - player, other enemies
+- Seperation other enemies

 #### State Transistions

-- player is within the agent's range and agent's rotational velocity is above 100rpm
+- player is within the agent's range and agent's rotational velocity is above 300rpm

 ### Frenzy